pkainulainen/clean-test-automation/introduction-to-junit5/running-junit5-tests/running-tests-with-gradle/README.md

 [Watch (or read) the lesson: Running Tests With Gradle](https://www.cleantestautomation.com/lessons/running-tests-with-gradle/)

-When you want to run the tests found from this project with Maven, you have to run the following command at at command prompt:
+When you want to run the tests found from this project with Maven, you have to run the following command at command prompt:

         gradle clean test